Fred Willard: Rise to prominence

+Willard hosted the talk show What's Hot, What's Not, which aired from 1985 to 1986 and earned him a Daytime Emmy Award nomination for Outstanding Talk Show Host.
+In 1985, he and Mull joined up again for the mockumentary The History of White People in America.
+In 1987, he played Mayor Deebs in the film Roxanne, starring Steve Martin, and Tom Osbourne in the Academy Award–winning short film Ray's Male Heterosexual Dance Hall.
+From 1987 to 1989 he starred as a bartender/straight-man in Sid and Marty Krofft's D.C.
+Follies, and was host to the Krofft puppets portraying political figures of the time.

 In 1990, Willard hosted the cable TV show Access America on the Ha!
 Comedy Network.
 As part of that show, on September 21, 1990, he appeared in episode 7 of the cult public-access television show Decoupage with Summer Caprice.

 In 1995, Willard reunited with his Fernwood co-star, Martin Mull, playing Scott, the romantic partner of Mull's character Leon Carp, on Roseanne.
 The couple married in the episode "December Bride", and Scott became a recurring character during the series' final two seasons.

-That same year, Willard guest-starred in three episodes of Sister, Sister, starring Tia and Tamera Mowry; Willard played Carl Mitushka, a teacher at Roosevelt High who often spoke popular teenage slang terms in order to sound cool to his students.
+The following year, Willard guest-starred in three episodes of Sister, Sister, starring Tia and Tamera Mowry.
+Willard played Carl Mitushka, a teacher at Roosevelt High who often spoke popular teenage slang terms in order to sound cool to his students.
+He had a recurring role as Jamie's boss on Mad About You.
+He also guest-starred in episodes of The Golden Girls, Married... with Children, Dave's World, Family Matters, Murphy Brown, Friends, Step by Step, The Weird Al Show, Just Shoot Me!, and The Hughleys, among others.
 Willard voiced travel agent Wally Kogen in the 1999 episode "Sunday, Cruddy Sunday" for The Simpsons.

-From 2001 to 2002, Willard played the father of five children on Maybe It's Me, and also guest-starred in an episode of The Weird Al Show.
-In 1985, he and Mull joined up again for the mockumentary The History of White People in America.
-He played Mayor Deebs in Roxanne, starring Steve Martin.